 The good news is there are businesses leading the way.
 Organisations like Lenovo computers, Volvo cars, Ikea and Adidas are leaving behind the destructive linear economy and embracing the circular economy to reduce consumption of raw materials, carbon emissions and reduce waste.

 A faster transition requires a systematic shift in the way businesses think and design products following the three principles outlined above.
 It also requires a fundamental shift in the way individuals consume products and services to influence change.
-According to European Parliament every European consumes and average of 14 tonnes of raw materials per annum and produces 5 tonnes of waste.*
+According to European Parliament every European consumes an average of 14 tonnes of raw materials per annum and produces 5 tonnes of waste.*

 *https://multimedia.europarl.europa.eu/en/video/x_V007-0034